strapi/documentation/docusaurus/docs/dev-docs/api/rest/guides/understanding-populate.md

 When we populate 2 levels deep, asking both for the `seo` component and the `metaSocial` component nested inside `seo`, we can get the following example response.

-Notice that we now have the `metaSocial`-related data included with the response (see highlighted lines):
+Notice that we now have the `metaSocial` component-related data included with the response (see highlighted lines):

 <ApiCall noSideBySide>
 <Request title="Example request">